BrianNguyen49/Toronto-Automobile-KSI-Predictive-Model/README.md

 The goal of the data cleaning phase is to improve data quality by identifying, correcting and transforming inconsistencies in the dataset.
 This step ensures that the data is accurate and consistent, helping to reduce bias and uncertainty when training supervised learning models.

+Data cleaning techniques applied:

 - Reclassifying "Property Damage Only" entries as "Non-Fatal Injury" to support binary classification
 - Filtering the dataset to include only "Fatal" and "Non-Fatal Injury" cases
 - Filling missing values in binary categorical columns (e.g., PEDESTRIAN, ALCOHOL) with "No"
 - Dropping irrelevant or redundant columns
 - Applying label encoding to convert the target column (ACCLASS) into a binary numeric format

+## Data Preprocessing

+The goal of the data preprocessing phase is to prepare and transform the raw data into a format suitable for machine learning models.
+This phase includes feature scaling, feature selection, encoding categorical variables, and balancing the classes using SMOTE.

+Preprocessing steps performed:

+- Splitting the dataset into features `X` and target variable `y`
+- Encoding categorical variables using OneHotEncoding or OrdinalEncoding depending on the model used
+- Applied data imputation to fill missing values in categorical and numerical features
+- Scaled numerical features using MinMaxScaler as part of a numerical pipeline within a ColumnTransformer to proportionally scale values to a consistent range.
+- Balancing the dataset using SMOTE (Synthetic Minority Over-sampling Technique) to address class imbalance prior to model training

 ## Setup and Requirements